-Lisbon city center is so full of history; it truly is one of the best places to visit in Portugal.
-There are lots of independent restaurants and cafes that line the streets and you won’t be able to resist the sweet treats!
+Lisbon city center is so full of history; it truly is one of Portugal’s best places to visit.
+Many independent restaurants and cafes line the streets, and you won’t be able to resist the sweet treats!
 Lisbon truly is one of the best places in Portugal.
 Read on for more places to visit in Portugal.

 Natas (the most amazing custard tarts!)